telliott99/PythonQuickies/arg_list.md

 The output of the first call is `1` and the second gives `0`.

 The function's argument is `*args`.
-The asterisk indicates a variadic argument, which is a variable (arbitrary) number of arguments.
+The asterisk indicates a variadic argument, which holds a variable (arbitrary) number of arguments.

 `args` is a tuple, and I wanted to iterate through it by using `pop`, which requires a list.